Squatting in the United States: Legal

 In the United States, squatting is illegal and squatters can be evicted for trespassing.
 Real estate managers recommend that vacant properties be protected by erecting "no trespassing" signs, regular checks, tenant screening, and quickly finding new tenants.
 In Miami, municipal ordinance requires that property owner exercise all legal means to remove squatters and police are empowered to take actions to remove squatters from private property and then bill the owner or lessee.
-In Colorado, in order for police to act, the homeowner is expected to be willing to press charges and report to the police within a reasonable time frame.
-In 2018, district representatives sought to amend the law so that the police could immediately remove squatters.
+In 2024, Alabama passed legislation to have squatters evicted within 24 hours, face felony charges, and 1–10 years in prison.

 In common law, through the legally recognized concept of adverse possession, a squatter can become a bona fide owner of property without compensation to the former owner.
 Implementation and specific requirements vary across locality.
 The typical requirements are that the occupation must be actual, continuous, exclusive, hostile and public.

 The most difficult part of claiming adverse possession for squatters is normally the requirement of continuous possession.

 The Pueblo Chieftain, a local newspaper in Colorado, suggested that indicators of squatting might include people carrying in jugs of water or living by candlelight.
 A captain with the Pueblo Fire Department said squats present difficulties for fire fighting.
 In Colorado, in order for police to act, the homeowner is expected to be willing to press charges and report to the police within a reasonable time frame.
 In 2018, district representatives sought to amend the law so that the police could immediately remove squatters.
 The Bulletin, a local newspaper in Bend, Oregon, reported that second homes and vacation rentals can become a target of squatters.